ThisIsNotJustin/pi_thing/README.md

 - **C Compiler** (e.g., `gcc`)
 - **pigpio** (for GPIO handling)
-- **raygui** (for UI development)
+- **raylib** (for UI development in C)
+    - **raygui**
 - **Spotify API** (for playback control)
+- **cJSON** (seamless JSON parsing with C)
-- **libcurl** (for API requests to Spotify)
+- **libcurl** (for API requests to Spotify with C)

 ## Spotify API Setup

 1. Create a Spotify Developer account.
 2. Register a new application in the Spotify Developer Dashboard.
 3. Obtain the **Client ID** and **Client Secret**.
-4. Implement OAuth authentication for playback control.
+4. Enter these when starting the Pi Thing app!

 ## Usage

-- Use the touchscreen UI to browse and play music.
+- Use the touchscreen UI to browse and control music playback on another device with Spotify open.
 - Physical buttons allow quick control of playback.
-- The potentiometer adjusts the volume.
+- The potentiometer adjusts the volume and allows for easy scrolling through playlists.

 ## License